kwkraus/dotNET-FrontEnd-to-BackEnd-with-DAPR-on-Azure-Container-Apps/README.md

 1. An Azure subscription.
 Sign up [for free](https://azure.microsoft.com/free/).
 2. A GitHub account, with access to GitHub Actions.
-3. Either the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) installed locally, or, access to [GitHub Codespaces](https://github.com/features/codespaces), which would enable you to do develop in your browser.
+3. Either the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd?tabs=winget-windows%2Cbrew-mac%2Cscript-linux&pivots=os-windows) installed locally, or, access to [GitHub Codespaces](https://github.com/features/codespaces), which would enable you to do develop in your browser.
+4. Docker Desktop installed locally, or, access to a [Docker Desktop Codespace](https://docs.github.com/en/codespaces/getting-started/deep-dive)

 ## Topology diagram